mejo-/nextcloud-appstore-action/README.md

 Download URL of the release

 ## Usage

+**⚠️  You probably want to use [appstore-action](https://github.com/nextcloud/appstore-action) instead.**

+`appstore-actions` implements the cache and optional downloading that is described below.

 The action looks for a local file `apps.json` and uses it if available.
 It only fetches the file from the Nextcloud app store if it's not available locally.